State Research Hub

 Bortle Class 4

 "Simultaneous data collection with Kate Magargal.
 Sky is slightly brighter than previous data collection nights, but transparency was excellent allowing 7.0 limiting magnitude.
-Some haze to east and some very thin clouds retreating to the NE, but by second data set they appear to be diminished.
-Minor airglow present.
-Estes Park is not as bright or obvious this night due to better air clarity.
-Laramie, WY is barely visible to north."
+Some haze to east and some very thin clouds retreating to the NE, but by second data set they appear to be diminished."

 Observation Date